staggeredsix/gb10_attitude_gen/README.md

 # AI Mood Mirror

-A simple demo that captures webcam video, detects faces, classifies emotions, and generates a matching portrait using SDXL Turbo.
+A simple demo that captures webcam video, detects faces, classifies emotions, and generates a matching portrait using a Stable Diffusion + ControlNet pipeline.

 ## Features

 - Real-time face detection with MediaPipe
 - Emotion classification from face crops (default: `trpakov/vit-face-expression`)
 - Prompt construction mapped from dominant emotion
-- SDXL Turbo image generation (GPU optional, CPU fallback)
+- Diffusion image generation conditioned on your webcam frame (GPU optional, CPU fallback)
 - OpenCV windows for webcam and generated portrait
 - Optional browser UI that streams webcam frames and returns generated portraits with style templates